segmentio/segment-docs/src/privacy/consent-management/onetrust-wrapper.md

 plan: consent-management
 ---

-Segment does not support *some* implementations of the Analytics.js OneTrust wrapper, as they might lead to noncompliance and data loss.
-This guide contains context about which configurations might cause data loss, steps you can take to remediate data loss, and configurations that minimize data loss.
+This guide about Segment's Analytics.js OneTrust wrapper contains context about which configurations might cause data loss, steps you can take to remediate data loss, and configurations that minimize data loss.

 For questions about OneTrust Consent and Preference Management behavior, see the [OneTrust documentation](https://my.onetrust.com/s/topic/0TO3q000000kIWOGA2/universal-consent-preference-management?language=en_US){:target="_blank”}.